shred/yami/README.md

 For the mouse wheel, you need to install the "YamiCX" commodity.
 You can find the source code in the "yamiCX" directory, and a compiled binary on [AmiNet](http://aminet.net/package/util/mouse/yamiCX).

 Please do not expect the mouse wheel comfort of modern computers.
 AmigaOS was never designed for it, so only a few applications actually make use of it.

+The Atari ST does not support mouse wheels, due to hardware limitations.

 ## Joystick Mode